 In these uncertain times - amidst changing values, moral decline, spiritual questioning and the advance of secular humanism - it is good to know that there is a Christian Church that still offers a timely message to the uncertainty of our time.
 This alternative is consistent with God's Holy Word.
 It focuses worship on Almighty God and not man.
-It is an alternative which is rich in biblical preaching and consistent with the English tradition as expressed by our American forefathers.
+It is an alternative which is rich in biblical preaching and consistent with the traditions of the English Church.
+We joyfully proclaim the timeless Gospel of our Savior to all the world.

 We are making disciples for Jesus Christ in the Anglican Way.
-We are committed to the Church as once delivered to the Saints, transmitted through the Church of England, and serving as a foundation for effective ministry in the name of Christ to a world which is lost without him.
+We are committed to the Faith as once delivered to the Saints, transmitted through the Church of England in her orthodoxy to our forefathers, and serving as a foundation for effective ministry in the name of Christ to a world which is lost without him.

 We are a member diocese of the Anglican Province of America, encompassing the States of Alaska, Arizona, Arkansas, California, Colorado, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Missouri, Minnesota, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington, Wisconsin, and Wyoming.